 - If a player misses counting his own points fully, the other player can call “Muggins!” and score the missed points for him/herself.

 - From his/her hand, each player selects two cards to discard to the “crib” (or, “kitty” if you prefer), and the four cards are placed face-down in front of the dealer.
+[For 3 or 4 players: discard 1 card to the crib.]
 The crib is a 2nd hand that the dealer gets to count at the end (this is why it’s important that dealers take turns).

 - The non-dealer cuts the deck, and the dealer turns up the card from the top of the lower portion of the cut deck.
 This is called the “starter”.
 If the turned up card is a Jack, the dealer scores 2 points.

 o The players will alternate laying down cards face-up to count up to 31 and attempt to score points along the way, but the players still retain their cards.